SUMMER READING CAMPS: Starting Soon!Do you have a child who is entering first grade? Check out our summer reading program below.

 What to Expect

 When you contact UCLL regarding a child’s reading and literacy skills, we will ask you a few questions to understand what services may work best for you.
-Once it is determined if the Reading Intervention Program is the right fit or if you have specifically been referred to the program, we will schedule an initial assessment.
-The assessment will be performed by Carolyn Hansen, Ph.D.
+Once it is determined if the Reading Intervention Program is the right fit or if you have specifically been referred to the program, we will schedule an initial benchmark assessment.
+The benchmark assessment will be performed by Carolyn Hansen, Ph.D.